dappnode/DAppNodeDocs/docs/user/faq/general.md

 title: General Questions
 ---
 <details>
-  <summary>What is the purpose of the DAppNode?</summary>
+  <summary>What is the purpose of the Dappnode?</summary>
   <div>
-    <div>The main purpose or mission of DAppNode is to make it easy for everyone to participate in decentralized networks.
-Furthermore, DAppNode aims to increase the decentralization of blockchain infrastructure.</div>
+    <div>The main purpose or mission of Dappnode is to make it easy for everyone to participate in decentralized networks.
+Furthermore, Dappnode aims to increase the decentralization of blockchain infrastructure.</div>
     <br/>
   </div>
 </details>

 <details>
-  <summary>What can I do with DAppNode?</summary>
+  <summary>What can I do with Dappnode?</summary>
   <div>
-    <div>The DAppNode platform lets you run nodes and applications interfacing with all different kinds of blockchains like Bitcoin, Ethereum, Gnosis Chain and many more in a easy and user-friendly way.
+    <div>The Dappnode platform lets you run nodes and applications interfacing with all different kinds of blockchains like Bitcoin, Ethereum, Gnosis Chain and many more in a easy and user-friendly way.
     <br/> <br/>
     Furthermore, you can run validators or staking nodes in networks like Ethereum, Gnosis Chain, Avalanche and more to come.
 </div>